tochman/the_blue_print/chapters/09-1-build-optimization.md

 ## Understanding Your Application's Performance Profile

 Before diving into optimization techniques, you need to understand what you're optimizing.
-Think of this like tuning a musical instrument—you need to hear what's off before you can fix it.
+Think of this like tuning a musical instrument.
+You need to hear what's off before you can fix it.

 ### Step 3: Reading Your Bundle Like a Story {.unnumbered .unlisted}